openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 ### Importing Routes from the Provider Network

 Today in OpenShift there is no API for a user to be able to configure routes into OVN.
-In order for a user to change how cluster traffic is routed egress into the cluster, the user leverages local gateway mode, which forces egress traffic to hop through the Linux host networking stack.
-There a user can configure routes inside the host via NM State.
+In order for a user to change how egress traffic is routed, the user leverages local gateway mode.
+This mode forces traffic to hop through the Linux networking stack, and there a user can configure routes inside of the host via NM State to control egress routing.
 This manual configuration would need to be performed and maintained across nodes and VRFs within each node.

 Additionally, if a user chooses to not manage routes within the host for local gateway mode, or the user chooses shared